Paul Keegan (footballer, born 1972): Club career

+Later career

 Keegan got his first taste of League of Ireland football when he was loaned to St Patrick's Athletic in 1999 because of the long off season in the MLS.
 Playing mostly off the substitutes bench, Keegan helped Pats secure their second successive league championship.
 At the end of his loan spell he returned to New England.
 The following year he returned home to Ireland and joined Bray Wanderers and his performances there earned a move to title chasing Bohemians in 2002.
 Bohemians won the league in Keegan's first season as he developed a great relationship with league leading scorer, Glen Crowe.
 He won the goal of the year award for his famous over head kick versus Bray Wanderers.
 In 2004, Keegan joined Longford Town and ended the season by scoring the winning goal in the FAI Cup final.
 Keegan joined his childhood team, St Patrick's Athletic for the second time as manager John McDonnell looked for experienced strikers to add to his young team.

 After a year back with St Patrick's and an outstanding year in partnership with Trevor Molloy which seen them score 35 goals between them, he moved to Motherwell in January 2007 for an undisclosed fee and to be with his family.

 He moved to Scotland's Partick Thistle in August 2007, he joined Dumbarton in the Scottish Football League Third Division.
 Keegan helped the Sons to win the Third Division championship in May 2009.
 In his last year of professional football, Keegan signed for Airdrie United on 22 July 2009.